rsp/ifa/PITCHME.md

 ---

-We should take an example from the design team<br>
+We should take an example from the design team:
-who have excellent presence on Dribbble and Behance:

 - https://dribbble.com/infullmobile
 - https://www.behance.net/inFullMobile